 Primary research conducted in 2008 by the Advertising Specialty Institute (ASI) found that the impressions generated from premium distribution is best calculated, “based on the number of times items were worn or used per month and the average number of people that came in contact with the user.”
 (ASI, 2008)

-The research found the following monthly usages for common premium categories:
+The research found the following gabapentin to buy online monthly usages for common premium categories:

 - Branded Bags average 9.33 uses per month